Progress Report

 Subject 4: Diamond Color Centers

-- Development of ion beam for variety of color centers
+- l Development of nano-ion beam for precision implantation

 3. Future plans